m4ss1m0g/mediatr-ts/README.md

 const result = await mediator.send<string>(new Request(99));

 // result => "We has 99 ninja fight"
 ```

 ## Notes

-Can be plugged with other DI containers, it's enought to implemente the `IResolver` interface and setup it like the `Inversify` provider
+Can be plugged with other DI containers, it's enought to implemente the `IResolver` interface and setup it like the `Inversify` provider.